 “Aw real good Stew, real good.”
-I try to think of what to say next, but I can’t think of nothing.
+I try to think of what to say next, but I can’t think.
 I just keep standing there and the gravel throat starts again.
 I think maybe I can leave now, but then he says, “Hey son, you ever play war?”

 “No. What’s that?”